the-turing-way/the-turing-way/book/website/collaboration/onboarding/onboarding-virtual.md

 It can be helpful to store this information somewhere, for example, by sending around an introductory or onboarding email.
 Also consider organising online social events, such as coffee chats or team activity like a video game or escape room, to help new members integrate into the group.

+For virtual onboarding it may be overwhelming to meet everybody at once in a big video call (compare this to in-person, where you might be introduced to people individually).
+Consider ways in which to make this less intimidating, for example meeting a subset of the team beforehand.

 An onboarding event sharing important information like contact details, organigram, shared calendar, resources available to everyone, organisation policy and social norms can be extremely useful.

 ## Support

+A difficult part of virtual onboarding is that it is hard to know if someone is struggling or isolated.

-You can provide one-on-one support - such as a buddy for informal peer support, or a mentor, for more formal support.
+You can provide one-on-one support, such as a buddy for informal peer support, or a mentor for more formal support.
 You may provide more than one buddy to take the pressure off individual relationships and also so that a remote-starter immediately meets another person.

 This helps the new joiner understand group norms, and allows them to ask any sensitive questions they wouldn't like to raise in a group discussion.